mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter4.md

 }
 ```

 For now, we will create some dummy data and return it from our service so we can quickly test our UI code.
-Our service just exposes 2 methods - `getUpcoming()` and `getPast()`.
-Both of the return the same dummy data for now but when we implement the actual api calls in the next chapter you will be getting back different data.
+Our service exposes 2 methods - `getUpcoming()` and `getPast()`.
+Both return the same dummy data (for now) You'll implement the actual API calls in the next chapter.

-Next you need to call the service from the `list.component` when it loads.
+Next, call the service from the when it loads.
 To do this, update the `list.component.ts` file.

 ```javascript
 import { Component, OnInit } from "@angular/core";